 For example, have you considered how costly each delay in production can be?
 Not only documents, labels, and packaging have to be reprinted, but any delay in getting products on shelves can lead to a loss in sales, either temporarily or permanently.
 Case in point, when a company selling cough syrup ran into a production delay, it led to a huge loss of profit.
 A product recall can be even more costly, running into the millions of dollars.

 Despite the efficiency of a document management system, a manual proofreading process requires a lot of document management by each member of the proofreading team.
 The inefficient process of one person reading the original text aloud while the second person proofs the PDF document can lead to lengthy delays.
-Searching for a file, opening it, saving it, forwarding it—all of it costs in terms of time.
+Searching for a file, opening it, saving it, forwarding it—all of it increases turnaround time.

 Furthermore, having a highly skilled member of the team to do basic proofreading takes valuable time away from the more complex tasks they are uniquely skilled to do.
 A regulatory agency once told us that they had employees with PhDs do proofreading because of the complexity of the texts.
 Not only could their time be put to better use, being saddled with such tasks can lead to higher turnover.
 Being bored or overqualified leads to employee departure.
 According to a study published by the Center for American Progress, turnover can cost around 20% of an employee’s annual salary for a mid-range position.